Justin Kloos: Professional

 At the conclusion of the Gophers season and his collegiate career, Kloos as an unsigned free agent agreed to terms with home state club, the Minnesota Wild on a two-year entry-level contract on March 29, 2017.
 He immediately joined AHL affiliate, the Iowa Wild to play out the remainder of the 2016–17 season on an amateur try-out basis.
 Kloos was called up to the NHL on October 23, 2017, and made his NHL debut on October 24, 2017.
 He played 8:38 minutes in his NHL debut against the Vancouver Canucks but was reassigned to the AHL the following day.

 In the 2018–19 season, Kloos continued in the AHL, leading the Iowa Wild in scoring with 12 goals and 30 points in 34 games.
 On January 16, 2019, Kloos was traded by the Minnesota Wild to the Anaheim Ducks in exchange for Pontus Åberg.

 With the conclusion of his contract with the Ducks approaching after the cancellation of the 2019–20 AHL season due to COVID-19.
 Kloos ended his tenure with affiliate, the San Diego Gulls posting 30 points in 53 games.

 Kloos opted to embark on a career away from North America, agreeing to a one-year contract with Russian outfit, Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL), on June 8, 2020.
 In the 2020–21 season, Kloos quickly transitioned to the larger ice, producing 11 goals and 20 points through 48 regular season games.

 As a free agent, Kloos moved to Sweden agreeing to a two-year contract with SHL club, Leksands IF, on June 4, 2021.

+Following four seasons in the SHL with Leksands IF, Kloos left out of contract to sign a two-year deal with fellow Swedish club, HV71, on July 2, 2025.